pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 Question 4 : What is the registrant country of this malicious domain ?

-Question 5 : In the Security Information, what is the value of the **entropy"** of this malicious domain ?
+Question 5 : In the Security Information, what is the value of the **entropy** of this malicious domain ?

 # 5 - Solutions